 When we read, we sound out the words in our head.
 Notation can also be sounded out while read with the aid of widgets.
 This makes the written language of music come to life.

 Los Doggies promotes musical literacy through an ongoing web-based encyclopedia of musical words and widgets that take a joyous and playful approach to musical education.
-Thank all y’all, whosoever y’are!
+Thanks all y’all, whosoever y’are!